 At www.donorregister.nl your choice can be registered, viewed or updated at any time.

 In that case no further action is required.

-Your choice will be recorded in the Donor Register.
+Your choice has been recorded in the Donor Register.

 Do you have questions or need help?